flyscript/Angels-High/README.md

 You can play the game by downloading [AngelsHigh-Game](https://github.com/flyscript/Angels-High/blob/master/AngelsHigh-Game) and launching the .exe

-Whilst not natively launchable in VR, this game can be played in Virtual Reality from within the UE4 editor for maximum immersion!
+This game can be played in Virtual Reality from within the UE4 editor for maximum immersion!

 This game was built in Unreal Engine 4 with C++, and you can open it in-engine by downloading [AngelsHigh-Source](https://github.com/flyscript/Angels-High/blob/master/AngelsHigh-Source/) and opening the .uproject.
 This will prompt you to select a build of Unreal with which to open it.
 The game will then open after Unreal has built its requisit project files.

-Some blueprints were used for constructing child classe's transforms and physical layouts.
+Some blueprints were used for constructing child class's component transforms and physical layouts.

+Not for commercial use.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=HRU1hxCyKoM" target="_blank"><img src="https://static.wixstatic.com/media/3978e6_7d71e5528a2442c49250ffc6764d093cf003.jpg" alt="Video Clip of AH:WF" width="853" height="480" border="10" /></a>